zhangp365/ComfyUI-utils-nodes/README.md

 ## UpscaleImageWithModelIfNeed
 Enhanced the official UpscaleImageWithModel node by adding a judge.
 If the input image area exceeds a predefined threshold, upscaling is bypassed.
 The threshold is a percentage of the SDXL standard size (1024x1024) area.

+## ImageCompositeWatermark
+This node is designed to composite a watermark into the destination image.
+It can select the position of the watermark, resize the watermark according to the input ratio, and add a margin to the watermark.

 ## DetectorForNSFW
 This node adapts the original model and inference code from  [nudenet](https://github.com/notAI-tech/NudeNet.git) for use with Comfy.
 A small 10MB default model, [320n.onnx](https://github.com/notAI-tech/NudeNet?tab=readme-ov-file#available-models), is provided.
 If you wish to use other models from that repository, download the  [ONNX model](https://github.com/notAI-tech/NudeNet?tab=readme-ov-file#available-models) and place it in the models/nsfw directory, then set the appropriate detect_size.